 - Drive is 3 hour one way.

-- Train ride is 2 hour 50 minutes one way (not part of the Lisbon card public transport).
+- The train ride is 2 hours 50 minutes one way (not part of the Lisbon card public transport).

-You can combine Sintra and Cascais in one day tour.
-We utilized this full day tour to Sintra, Cabo da Roca and Cascais.
-We took advantage of the 2.50 – 3 hour free time to explore more of Sintra that was not included in the tour.
+You can combine Sintra and Cascais in a day tour.
+We utilized this full-day tour to Sintra, Cabo da Roca and Cascais.
+We took advantage of the 2.50 – 3-hour free time to explore more of Sintra that was not included in the tour.